Updated 2 days ago

 • Last Sign-in Date Time – Displays the Last Sign-in date and time of the devices.

 • Groups – Groups that a device belongs to are listed here.
-For example, autopilot device.

-• Administrative Units– Indicates the administrative units of the devices.
+• Administrative Units – Indicates the administrative units of the devices.

 • Device Id – Specifies the ID of device here.